 As the world slowly returns to normality, COVID-19 tests have become an inherent part of our lives.
-In fact, almost every country now requires COVID-19 testing for entry.
+In fact, many countries now requires COVID-19 testing for entry.
 We’ve successfully navigated these restrictions firsthand in over 40 countries everywhere from West Africa to the Caribbean to South America and more since early 2020.

 But the updated American travel requirements are different – and this could pose a threat to your next international trip.
 Here’s why.

-Most countries require COVID-19 tests to be completed within the last 72 hours for validity – and almost all require RT-PCR tests, forbidding antigen ”rapid” tests.
+Many countries still require COVID-19 tests to be completed within the last 72 hours for validity – and some even require RT-PCR tests, forbidding antigen ”rapid” tests.

 Because most travel restrictions around the world require more accurate and sensitive RT-PCR COVID-19 tests, some countries with limited resources, as we experienced in Guinea, don’t even offer antigen tests.
 Period.

-So what do you do if you’re traveling to the US from one of these countries that doesn’t have antigen COVID-19 testing capabilities?
+So what do you do if you’re traveling from a country that doesn’t have antigen COVID-19 testing capabilities?

-How can I travel from a country without rapid COVID-19 test results to the United States under the new 1-day restriction?
+How can I travel from a country without rapid COVID-19 test results?

-There are two different methods you can use to meet the new CDC travel requirements from any country.
-One requires a working internet connection and the other one a different kind of connection; at an intermediate stop on your way to the United States.
+There are two different methods you can use to meet the new strict Covid-19 travel requirements from any country.
+One requires a working internet connection and the other one a different kind of connection; at an intermediate stop on your way to your destination.